-Our community-based values of justice, respect, and integrity are designed to create a culture where every officer and civilian staff member at UIPD treats citizens with dignity and fairness.
+Our community-based values of justice, respect, trust, integrity, and inclusion are designed to create a culture where every officer and civilian staff member at UIPD treats citizens with dignity and fairness.

 We understand and acknowledge that, historically, police departments across the country have had a problematic relationship with communities of color, and Black communities in particular.
 We know that we have room for improvement ourselves.